Logickin-Lambda/sunvox_3xlog/src/fundamental/numerical_operations_trigonometry.md

 # Numerical Operations – Trigonometry

+> This is the extension of the previous chapter and they might contains advance concepts; if you feel overwhelmed, please move on to other chapters first and goes back to this chapter once you are ready.

 ## Overview

 Trigonometry functions are commonly used for splitting a vector into x and y directions, finding the length of a certain side of a triangle given an angle, or calculating or modeling any equations that have a oscillation.
 Similar to division, it also requires waveshaper to do the tricks.